-National Context

-Biodiversity encompasses the whole variety of plant and animal life on Earth including all species of plants and animals, bacteria, fungi and the complex ecosystems of which they are part.
-Many species are being threatened with extinction due to human activities, putting the Earth's biodiversity at risk.
-In the UK over 100 species were lost during the last century.

-Woodland, trees and hedgerows are important contributors to biodiversity and may be protected by wildlife or conservation designations, Tree Preservation Orders or the Hedgerow Regulations.
+- 10.20 Woodland, trees and hedgerows are important contributors to biodiversity and may be protected by wildlife or conservation designations, Tree Preservation Orders or the Hedgerow Regulations.
 It is important that those not covered by designations are retained, protected and wherever possible, added to, since pressure for development will increasingly threaten trees, woodlands, hedgerows watercourses and their surrounding habitat.
-Authorities are obliged to conserve and enhance wildlife and landscape under the Natural Environment and Rural Communities Act 2006, the Water Framework Directive and the Natural Environment White Paper.

-National policy states that the planning system should contribute to and enhance the natural and local environment by minimising impacts on biodiversity and providing net gains in biodiversity where possible.
+Authorities are obliged to conserve and enhance wildlife and landscape under the Natural Environment and Rural Communities Act 2006, the Water Framework Directive and the Natural Environment White Paper. - 10.21 National policy states that the planning system should contribute to and enhance the natural and local environment by minimising impacts on biodiversity and providing net gains in biodiversity where possible.
 The National Planning Policy Framework requires local authorities to identify, map and safeguard components of local wildlife-rich habitats and wider ecological networks; and promote the conservation, restoration and enhancement of priority habitats.
-Appropriate weight should be attached to designated sites of international, national and local importance, protected species and to biodiversity and geological interests in the wider environment.
+Appropriate weight should be attached to designated sites of international, national and local importance, protected species and to biodiversity and geological interests in the wider environment. - 10.22 Biodiversity is an integral part of the character of Three Rivers and contributes to the high quality of life in the area.

-Local Context

-Biodiversity is an integral part of the character of Three Rivers and contributes to the high quality of life in the area.
 The District supports a variety of wildlife in habitats as diverse as wetlands, woodlands, grasslands, orchards, heathlands and urban gardens.
-Conserving and enhancing the diversity of wildlife and habitats in Three Rivers is a strategic objective.

-The Hertfordshire Local Nature Partnership has been established in response to the Natural Environment White Paper and will take a strategic lead on how the natural environment can be taken into account in decision-making within the local area.
-The Local Nature Partnership may identify or endorse priority areas for habitat conservation and restoration.

-Three Rivers has a number of important wildlife sites, ranging from nationally designated Sites of Special Scientific Interest (SSSIs) to Local Nature Reserves (LNRs) and sites of local wildlife importance referred to as Local Wildlife Sites.
+Conserving and enhancing the diversity of wildlife and habitats in Three Rivers is a strategic objective. - 10.23 The Hertfordshire Local Nature Partnership has been established in response to the Natural Environment White Paper and will take a strategic lead on how the natural environment is taken into account in decision-making within the local area.
+The Local Nature Partnership may identify or endorse priority areas for habitat conservation and restoration. - 10.24 Three Rivers has a number of important wildlife sites, ranging from nationally designated Sites of Special Scientific Interest (SSSIs) to Local Nature Reserves (LNRs) and sites of local wildlife importance referred to as Local Wildlife Sites.
 These include: